aryabs/airportlisting/README.md

 # ✈️ Airport Search App
 This project is a performance-optimized airport search interface built with **Next.js** and **React**.
 It focuses on responsive UI, efficient API usage, and scalable rendering for large data sets.
-# ✈️ Airport Search App – Frontend Optimization Challenge

-This project is a performance-optimized airport search interface built with **Next.js** and **React**.
-It focuses on responsive UI, efficient API usage, and scalable rendering for large data sets.

 ## 🔍 Features & Optimizations